Hydrostatic pressure arises due to the weight of a fluid acting on an object.

 Hydrostatic and hydrodynamic pressures in Bernoulli’s equation for isothermal compressible laminar inviscid flows.

-Determining hydrostatic and hydrodynamic pressure in cases where the fluid is compressible, or when turbulent flow arises, is more mathematically complex.
-This is compounded by the fact that many fluid dynamics problems can’t be solved by hand in real systems with complex geometry.
+Determining hydrostatic and hydrodynamic pressure in cases where the fluid is compressible , or when turbulent flow arises, is more mathematically complex.
+This is compounded by the fact that many fluid dynamics problems can't be solved by hand in real systems with complex geometry.
 CFD simulations can be used to determine the hydrostatic and hydrodynamic pressure in a fluid in these more complicated cases.
+All types of activity can be necessary for simulation: from stormwater runoff and pollutants, to fluid-solids interaction, to a wide range of hydrodynamic behavior.